dapper91/pydantic-xml/docs/source/pages/quickstart.rst

   :start-after: model-start
   :end-before: model-end

-or to a sub-element attributes if the field is marked as :py:func:`pydantic_xml.element`:
+or to sub-element attributes if the field is marked as :py:func:`pydantic_xml.element`:

 .. literalinclude:: ../../../examples/snippets/mapping_element.py
   :language: xml